memgraph/docs/docs/reference-guide/query-modules/module-file-utilities.md

 ```cypher
 CALL mg.load("module1");
 ```
-Memgraph will reload `module1.py`, all its imported Python packages and it will conclude that in the `mage` directory there is a subdirectory `module1` which contains utility Python files for `module1.py` and it will reload them too.
-Note, that if `module1` directory contains some subdirectories, they will get reloaded too.
+Memgraph will reload `module1.py`, all its imported Python packages and it will conclude that there is a subdirectory `module1` which contains Python utility files for `module1.py` and it will reload them too.
+Note, that if `module1` directory contains some subdirectories, they will also get reloaded.
 By reloading, it is assumed clearing from the `sys` cache and deleting compiled code from the `__pycache__`.
+The repository which contains subdirectories can be organized in a different way too, so e.g. `module1/` and `module2/` folders can be placed directly in the `python/` folder.

 ## Procedures for `.py` query modules